DoTheEvo/ANGRYsearch/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;you need PyQt5 for python3, for example ubuntu based distros: `sudo apt install python3-pyqt5`
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;most distros have xdg-utils out of the box

 Now that you have the dependencies, download the latest [release of angrysearch](https://github.com/DoTheEvo/ANGRYsearch/releases) and unpack it somewhere.
-Along the files there's one called `install.sh`, it will copy files where they belong and set correct permissions.
+Along the files there's one called `install.sh`, it will copy files where they belong and sets correct permissions.

 * open terminal in the directory with the release files
 * set `install.sh` as executable and run it